raphael-group/hotnet2/README.md

 2. ###Heat score generation###

     This step creates a JSON file containing heat scores on each gene required in subsequent steps.
-    Heat scores can either be specified directly or calculated
+    Heat scores can either be specified directly or calculated from mutation, MutSig, MuSic, or Oncodrive data.

     The Python script `generateHeat.py` can be used to create the JSON heat file.
 The required and optional parameters to the script are described below.